copperwater/xNetHack/CONTRIBUTING.md

 Commit messages should be very descriptive, explaining in particular *why* the change is being made; xNetHack has a longstanding tradition of this.

+Make sure your change is aligned with the xNetHack design goals.
+Implementing an idea from the list of future plans linked above is a good way to do this.
+Random requests that don't follow this guideline, like adding a bunch of monsters from SLASH'EM, will probably be rejected.
+If you're not sure whether a change you want to do would be accepted, consulting with xNetHack contributors is recommended.

+Regarding LLM-generated contributions: while these will not necessarily be rejected out of hand just for being LLM-generated, they will be if they do not demonstrate that a human contributor has thoroughly reviewed and tested the change, with evidence of that testing provided.
+Special care should be taken to ensure the change is as small as it can be.